Understand your invoice for Office 365 for business

 At the bottom of the Edit payment details pane, enter your PO number, then select Save.

 Use the old admin center to change your purchase order number

 In the admin center, go to the Billing > Subscriptions page.

 If you're using Office 365 Germany, go to this Subscriptions page.

 If you're using Office 365 operated by 21Vianet, go to this Subscriptions page.

-Choose the subscription you want to change, and in the Payment method section, choose Change payment details.
+Select the subscription you want to change, and in the Payment method section, select Change payment details.

-At the bottom of the Change payment details pane, enter your PO number, then choose Submit.
+At the bottom of the Change payment details pane, enter your PO number, then select Submit.